 The SonicHub 2 supports streaming music from Pandora from an Android device (over Bluetooth) or IOS device (over USB and Bluetooth).

 → Note: You must be in a valid location to use Pandora.
 Refer to the Pandora website for more information.

-Use menu controls to run Pandora on the smart device.
+Use the Audio controller to run Pandora on the smart device.